Number Theory Web Seminar

 Friday, April 18, 2025 (1am AEST, 3am NZST)

-Matthew de Courcy-Ireland, TBA
+Matthew de Courcy-Ireland, Cubic surfaces of Markoff type

 (Stockholm University)